 The screen hinge is rather tight, making it difficult to open with one hand.
 The tradeoff is that the screen does not wobble in the least bit when typing.

-The fan is silent at idle, and during a
+The fan is silent at idle.

-make -j4 build, the fan noise remains
+make -j4 build, the fan noise remains reasonable and medium-pitched,

-reasonable and medium-pitched, rather than a high-pitched whine like on some
+rather than a high-pitched whine.

 The palm rest and keyboard area remain cool during high CPU utilization.